fshowalter/movielog-archive/features/welcome-back.md

 Finally, to bring the focus back to the writing I redesigned the site again.
 The splash images and posters are gone, because finding and prepping them took a lot of time.
 Time better spent writing.

-So welcome back, constant reader.
+So welcome back.
 I hope you'll give me a second chance.
 We've got close to a hundred years of cinema to cover and I'm pretty excited.

 Let's get started